Lesson 1.14: Defining Evaluation Order

 Second, we have removed the rule priorities on the heating rules and the use of

-sort on the cooling rules, and replaced them with the heat
+the Val sort on the cooling rules, and replaced them with the heat and

 heating and cooling rules, and thus should implicitly apply only when certain